 - Garnish: mint sprig

-Add all ingredients into a shaker with crushed ice and shake vigorously until the shaker is well-chilled and frosty on the outside.
+Add the rum, orange curaçao, lime juice, orgeat and rock candy syrup into a shaker with crushed ice and shake vigorously until the shaker is well-chilled and frosty on the outside.

 Pour (unstrained) into a double Old Fashioned glass.